emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 # Change Log
 {:removeInRFC="true" numbered="false"}

+Changes from -06 to -07:

+* Changed P_MAX and A_MAX to 2^35 to enable 96-bit tags with near-ideal security.
+* Changed 80-bit tags to 96-bit tags.
+* Clarified that GCM-SST tags have near-ideal forgery probabilities, even against multiple forgery attacks.

 Changes from -04 to -06:

 * Reference to Inoue et al. for security proof, forgery probability graph, and improved attack when GCM-SST is used without replay protection.